elixirscript/elixirscript/GettingStarted.md

         });
         ```

 This is also the setup I use when using ElixirScript with Phoenix.
-If you are a brunch user, there is n [ElixirScript runch plugin](https://www.npmjs.com/package/elixirscript-brunch)
+If you are a brunch user, there is n [ElixirScript brunch plugin](https://www.npmjs.com/package/elixirscript-brunch)